Link to all our internships here

 What language is used there?

 Slovenia is a small country so we are very used to speaking English on a daily basis.
 We also speak Italian, Croatian, and a bit of German.
-Our native language is Slovenian, but pretty much all academia and all arts are based on English.
+Our native language is Slovenian, but pretty much all academia and all arts are communicated in English.

 What to do if anything goes wrong?

-What is IRZU’s objective goal in these traineeships?
+What is IRZU’s objective goal in these internships?

 We want to try new things and we feel the best way to do that is to have a relaxed person think outside the box and do something from their heart.
 IRZU has already spun off two businesses (Breathing Labs, Slovenia, and Ultrasonic Audio, Slovenia) and various art productions so we try to keep this innovative spirit alive and kicking.